-As of December 31, 2019, the long-term customer balances corresponding to price stabilization mechanisms in Chile are included in the "Other credits" section (Note 2.4.2).
+At 31 December 2019, the long-term customer balances corresponding to price stabilisation mechanisms in Chile are included in the "Other credits" section (Note 2.4.2).

 In general, the outstanding invoices do not accrue interest as they fall due in an average period of 21 days.